Analysis of High-dimensional Gaussian Labeled-unlabeled Mixture Model via Message-passing Algorithm: Related work and main results

 The unsupervised classification based on GMM in the high dimensional limit has been first studied in~\cite{barkai1994statistical} in the case of two clusters.
 This analysis was generalized to the case of more clusters in~\cite{lesieur2016phase} using AMP and SE, and a detailed quantitative result revealing the computational and information theoretical limits was obtained.
-The case with both labeled and unlabeled data was analyzed in~\cite{lelarge2019asymptotic,tanaka2013statistical} in the BO setting. \cite{tanaka2013statistical} employed the replica method in the case of equal-weight mixtures, uncovering the coexistence of multiple solutions involving a first-order phase transition. \cite{lelarge2019asymptotic} adopted the cavity method to study the same situation as \cite{tanaka2013statistical} and quantified the estimator's performance based on generalization error (GE), finding that a significant accuracy enhancement can be obtained from the unlabeled data.
+The asymptotic performance of supervised multiclass classification problems based on GMM has been studied in \cite{thrampoulidis2020theoretical,loureiro2021learning}. \cite{thrampoulidis2020theoretical} focused on the square loss with $\ell_2$ regularization, and \cite{loureiro2021learning} extended to arbitrary convex loss and regularization, and examined the impact of regularization on performance.
+The case with both labeled and unlabeled data was analyzed in~\cite{lelarge2019asymptotic,tanaka2013statistical} in the BO setting. \cite{tanaka2013statistical} employed the replica method in the case of equal-weight mixtures, uncovering the coexistence of multiple solutions involving a first-order phase transition. \cite{lelarge2019asymptotic} adopted the cavity method to study the same situation as \cite{tanaka2013statistical} and quantified the estimator's performance based on generalization error (GE), finding that a significant accuracy enhancement can be obtained from the unlabeled data. \cite{takahashi2024role} studied a two-class labeled-unlabeled GMM model similar to ours and employed the replica method to derive sharp asymptotic results for self-training, proposing a pseudo-label refinement approach that yields performance close to that of fully supervised learning.
 Our study is different from all these results in that a more comprehensive analysis is conducted: both the labeled and unlabeled data are treated in the general imbalance ratio and a comparison between the BO setting and RMLE is performed.